Key Takeaways

 - Brown Attention-Deficit Disorder Symptom Assessment Scale (BADDS): Focuses on executive function deficits including activation, focus, effort, memory, and action.
 Useful when cognitive impairment is a concern.

 Interpretation requires comparing raw scores against normative data by age and gender.
-A score in the clinical range supports diagnosis; scores near the cutoff warrant caution and may justify scoring ADHD rating scales twice to verify consistency.
+A score in the clinical range supports diagnosis; scores near the cutoff warrant caution and may justify re-scoring to verify consistency.
+For a briefer, collateral-friendly option, the Vanderbilt ADHD assessment offers self-report and observer versions that map to DSM criteria, with clear guidance on scoring ADHD rating scales.

 DSM-5 diagnostic criteria and documentation